deepset-ai/haystack-home/content/blog/qdrant-integration/index.md

 document_store.write_documents(docs)
 ```

 That's it!
-For more examples and documentation on using Qdrant with Haystack, refer to the [qdrant-haystack](https://github.com/qdrant/qdrant-haystack) GitHub repository and if you have any questions, join Haystack community on [Discord](https://discord.com/invite/VBpFzsgRVF).
+For more examples and documentation on using Qdrant with Haystack, refer to the [qdrant-haystack](https://github.com/qdrant/qdrant-haystack) GitHub repository, and if you have any questions, join Haystack community on [Discord](https://discord.com/invite/VBpFzsgRVF).